Shivank0101/Unisphere-new/README.md

 ## 📘 Overview

 Unisphere-new is a campus event and club management platform designed to help universities streamline event creation, registration, attendance tracking, and student engagement.
-It features role-based dashboards, real-time notifications, and cloud-based media uploads.
+It features role-based dashboards for student and teacher, real-time notifications, and cloud-based media uploads.

 ---